twigphp/Twig/doc/intro.rst

 .. tip::

-    On Windows, you can also simply download and install a `pre-build DLL`_.
+    On Windows, you can also simply download and install a `pre-built DLL`_.

 Basic API Usage
 ---------------